nushell/nu_scripts/make_release/Readme.md

 > e.g. the `nushell` remote would be `https://github.com/nushell/nushell` or `git@github.com:nushell/nushell`

 - [ ] get the latest version bump commit with `git pull nushell main`
-- [ ] run `cargo build` to check if it's ok and check last features
 - [ ] tag the project with `git tag 0.xx.0`
 - [ ] :warning: push the release tag to *GitHub* `git push nushell main --tags` :warning: